zeling/pingcap-test/README.md

 The unit tests in `test_master.cpp` have some workload that mimics the whole execution of the program.
 So we can have some confidence that this works.
 Besides you can run the program on real inputs.
 I use a zipf-generator to generate URLs, the file is in `third_party/genzipf.c`.
 You can use `build/genzipf` to generate numbers.
-And you should be able to use `top100` to find the top-100 numbers are actual 1 - 100 with decreasing frequences that respects the zipf(N, alpha) distribution.
+And you should be able to use `top100` to find that the top-100 numbers are actual 1 - 100 with decreasing frequences that respects the zipf(N, alpha) distribution.
 I don't have a powerful laptop, and I have very limited disk space, thus I didn't run the program on real
-100G input.
+100G input (of course with lower memory limit).
+I have pre-generated a `test-urls-zipf` file using the zipf distribution.

 ## Caveats and future improvement
 1. The URL is likely to share prefixes (e.g. http://www.), it might be benificial to make the keys in a SST share prefixes.